bhargrah/java_lambda_expression/README.md

 # Lambdas
-* A lambda expression is a method without a name that is used to pass around be‐havior as if it were data.
+* A lambda expression is a method without a name that is used to **pass around behavior** as if it were data.
 * Lambda expressions look like this: BinaryOperator<Integer> add = (x, y) → x + y.
 * A functional interface is an interface with a single abstract method that is used as the type of a lambda expression.